chriskanten/ai-pdf-chatbot-langchain/README.md

 If you'd like to learn more about building AI chatbots and agents with LangChain and LangGraph, check out the book [Learning LangChain (O'Reilly)](https://www.oreilly.com/library/view/learning-langchain/9781098167271/).

+## Note
+If you innovate the latest version, you would apply the DISy instead of LangChain.